As seafarers restart their career this year, many are in desperate situation for that single piece of card presumably required for embarkation.

 I got super relieved hearing that.

-However, there are a few companies who got spooked and and solidly declared that SID is mandatory.
+However, there are a few companies that got spooked and solidly declared that SID is mandatory.

 An email from a manning agency declaring SID as mandatory for their crew.

-It seems that countries like Brazil, Russia and a few South American countries are looking for this document.
+It seems that countries like Brazil, Russia, and a few from South America are looking for this document.

-As a matter of fact, Brazilian Immigration requires an SID for all foreign seafarers instead of the Seaman’s book, which is no longer accepted by their authorities to enter/ exit Brazil.
+As a matter of fact, Brazilian Immigration requires a SID for all foreign seafarers instead of the Seaman’s book, which is no longer accepted by their authorities to enter/ exit Brazil.

 That is according to a post from MARINA.

-However, majority of countries and ports do not even bother to ask about your SID.
+However, the majority of countries and ports do not even bother to ask about your SID.
+SIRB or SRB is still the de facto document that they look for.

 SID is NOT Mandatory- MARINA